glennhammond/gh.com-react/src/posts/scenario-writing-that-feels-real.md

 ---
-title: "Scenario Writing That Feels Real (Not Wooden)"
+title: Scenario Writing That Feels Real
-summary: "Most workplace scenarios feel artificial.
-Here’s how to write scenarios that feel human, believable, and emotionally grounded."
+summary: Most workplace scenarios feel artificial.
+Here’s how to write scenarios that feel human, believable, and emotionally grounded.
-date: "2025-03-08"
+date: 2025-03-08
-category: "Design"
+category: Design
-categoryColor: "#FF7A66"
+categoryColor: #FF7A66
-tags: ["scenario-writing", "elearning", "ux", "storytelling"]
+tags: [scenario-writing, elearning, ux, storytelling]
-image: "/images/img-placeholder-1200.jpg"
+image: /images/img-placeholder-1200.jpg
 ---

-# Scenario Writing That Feels Real (Not Wooden)

-Writing good scenarios is one of the fastest ways to elevate a digital learning experience.
-But here’s the catch: most scenarios feel stiff, predictable, or painfully scripted.

-Real people don’t speak in bullet points.
-Real situations are messy.
 Real decisions rarely have a perfect answer.

 Here’s how to write scenarios that feel alive.